-Note: At the date of these Rules, the Scheme operates the "final salary method" of revaluation, as set out in section 84(1) to the Pension Schemes Act 1993.
-This means that at the date of these Rules the Revaluation Laws require the Scheme to provide increases broadly in line with the rise in the cost of living for complete years (ending on a 31 December) between the Member's leaving Service and Normal Pension Date.
+Note: At the date of these Rules, the Revaluation Laws require the Scheme to provide increases broadly in line with the rise in the cost of living for complete years (ending on a 31 December) between the Member's leaving Service and Normal Retirement Date.
 However, these increases are limited to a maximum of 5% a year compound for pension that is attributable to Pensionable Service before 6 April 2009 and 2.5% a year compound for pension that is attributable to Pensionable Service on and after 6 April 2009.